 Once Google discovers a website, it moves on to indexing, which is the understanding phase.
 During this phase, the collected web pages are added to Google search results, making them accessible to users.

 Finally, serving or ranking happens when a user searches for a specific query.

-To improve a website’s visibility in search engine results pages (SERPs), it is essential to prioritize important pages and regularly crawl the website to ensure there are no technical issues hindering its visibility.
+To improve a website’s visibility in search engine results pages (SERPs), it is essential to prioritize important pages and regularly audit the website to ensure there are no technical SEO issues hindering its visibility.

 What common technical issues can hinder a website’s visibility in search results?

 Managing Duplicate Content with Canonical Pages

 Improving a website’s SEO can be challenging when search bots encounter multiple versions of the same web page.
 This is where implementing technical SEO strategies can help.
 This can cause the site to rank poorly in search results and negatively affect user experience.
 Fortunately, there is a solution to this problem: the use of canonical URLs.

 Canonical URLs help identify the preferred version of a web page, which maintains the site’s indexability and prevents the negative effects of duplicate content.
 This is especially beneficial for sites with dynamic content, where unintentional duplicates of the same page can easily occur.